paulinavcole/Birthday-Finder/README.md

   - or anything else you can think of!

 Created Website about Astrology to uncover more about the secrets of the self!
 Functionality includes:
-- being able to pull your star sign
+- being able to interactively pull your star sign
+- hidden pop-ups
+- scrolling images
 - info about astrology
 - links to horoscopes